aryanator/DipoleAmplitudeModule/README.md

 # Dipole

 A simplified module for easy and quick installation.
-No need to download the repository, directly clone and use it as follows-
+No need to download the repository, directly install the module and use it as follows-

 ## Installation